openedx/openedx-app-android/README.md

 3. Choose ``openedx-app-android``.

-4. Configure the [config.yaml](default_config/dev/config.yaml) with URLs and OAuth credentials for your Open edX instance.
+4. Configure `config_settings.yaml` inside `default_config` and `config.yaml` inside sub direcroties to point to your Open edX configuration.
+[Configuration Docuementation](./Documentation/ConfigurationManagement.md)

 5. Select the build variant ``develop``, ``stage``, or ``prod``.

 6. Click the **Run** button.

-## API plugin
+## API

-This project uses custom APIs to improve performance and reduce the number of requests to the server.
+This project targets on the latest Open edX release and rely on the relevant mobile APIs.

-You can find the plugin with the API and installation guide [here](https://github.com/raccoongang/mobile-api-extensions).
+If your platform version is older than December 2023, please follow the instructions to use the [API Plugin](./Documentation/APIs_Compatibility.md).

 ## License